zhouyuanzxcv/FTR/readme.md

 compare_subtype_demo_T1;
 ```

+The table will be shown in the command window.

 3. To see that the subtypes have different progression rates of MMSE in the ADNI discovery set, execute

 ```
 compare_subtype_progression_3A;
 ```

+The figure will be saved as '3A.jpg' in './figures/all'.

 4. To see that the stages are associated with MMSE in the ADNI discovery set, execute